Cavities, Decay, DIY

 While you may be able to see some parts of your lower and upper teeth by just starting into a mirror please be aware that the accessories listed below are necessary to be able to see your teeth well – that is every surface of every tooth.

-• small regular mirror ie. from a makeup kit
+- small regular mirror ie. from a makeup kit (please clean thoroughly before use in your mouth)

-Obviously, you need to have your teeth cleaned so start with flossing (or use a Waterpik), then brush your teeth well, 3 minutes should be enough.
-Remember not to brush too hard and use proper brushing technique, if uncertain please check our site for help.
+Obviously, you need to have your teeth cleaned first, so start with flossing (or use a Waterpik), then brush your teeth well, 3 minutes should be enough!
+Remember not to brush too hard and use proper brushing techniques, if uncertain please check our site for help.
 Now, remember how your dentist looks at your teeth?
-He dries them using compressed air – that’s because saliva makes it difficult for proper assessment.
-Since you have no compressed air you can use a highly absorbent towel instead.
+He dries them using a stream of air – that’s because saliva makes it difficult for proper assessment.
+Since you have no air source you can use a highly absorbent towel instead.
 Just remember to spit saliva first, then use a towel to dry the remaining moisture that’s left in your mouth.
-No, you have about a minute to have a look, then you can of course repeat the drying procedure if you need some extra time.
+Now you have a couple of seconds to have a good look before you would have to repeat the drying procedure if you need some extra time.

 5. What to look for and if dark spots are always caries

-6. So I spotted white lesions on my teeth, what should I do?
+6. So I have spotted white lesions on my teeth, what should I do?

 It is really powerful to know that you have white spot lesions on your teeth because they are fully reversible, so you can heal your teeth without having them drilled.
 Below we present steps to achieve this goal: